nishantguvvada/advanced-python/README.md

 - Polymorphism is a greek word that means to have many forms
 - Two ways to achieve polymorphism: Inheritance and Duck Typing

+## 17. Duck Typing

+- Duck typing is another way to achieve polymorphism besides inheritance
+- Objects must have minimum necessary attributes/methods
+- "If it looks like a duck and quack like a duck, it must be a duck"